Mohamedelbechir/appsms/README.md

 ## How to build

-The following command generate artifacts
+The following command generates artifacts

 ```
 flutter build apk --split-per-abi